microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 ## 🟦Requirements <a name="requirements"></a>

-Before you can use the 'Compliance Utility' make sure that your environment fulfils the following requierements.
+Before you can use the Compliance Utility make sure that your environment fulfils the following requierements.
 Please update your environment if necessary.

-The 'Compliance Utility' supports the following PowerShell editions:
+The Compliance Utility supports the following PowerShell editions:

 * Windows [PowerShell 5.1](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-5.1) (recommended)
 * [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5) (or higher)